telekom/testerra-skeleton/README.md

 This project uses Testerra 2.

+For more demos of extended Testerra features checkout https://github.com/T-Systems-MMS/testerra-demo.

-**For a Testerra 1 Skeleton go to https://github.com/telekom/testerra-skeleton/tree/testerra1**
+Note: *For a Testerra 1 Skeleton go to https://github.com/telekom/testerra-skeleton/tree/testerra1*

 ## Perquisites